xm-online/xm-online/README.md

 $ docker stack deploy -c docker-compose.yml xm2local
 ```

-Also you can check active services in consul by url: `http://<IP>:8500` and ensure that next ervices ar active (green):
+Also you can check active services in consul by url: `http://<IP>:8500` and ensure that next ervices are active (green):
  - balance
  - config
  - consul